A Guide to AIPLA's Committees

 Joining a committee is quick and easy.
 Simply go to your membership profile and select "My Committees"

-- If you are an established member of a committee, and do not want to make any updates, you do not need to take any actions.
+- If you are an established member of a committee, and do not want to make any voting status updates, you do not need to take any action

 Questions?
 Please contact email@example.com.
 We're here to make your committee participation as rewarding as possible!